msv-lab/f1x/doc/Development.md

 f1x meta-program runtime is generated automatically and dynamically linked to the buggy program.
 The runtime is responsible for computing semantic partitions.
 It takes a candidate and a search space to partition as the arguments and outputs a subset of the given search space that have the same semantic impact as the given candidate.

-The repair process and the meta-program runtime interact through filesystem (files `partition.in` and `partition.out`).
+The repair process and the meta-program runtime interact through shared memory (POSIX Shared Memory).

 ## Transformation ##